timacdonald/json-api/README.md

 composer require timacdonald/json-api
 ```

-# Basic usage
+# Getting started

-This JSON Resource classes contained in this package are a specialisation of Laravel's `JsonResource` class.
+The `JsonApiResource` class provided by this package is a specialisation of Laravel's `JsonResource` class.
 All the underlying API's are still there, thus in your controller you can still interact with `JsonApiResource` classes as you would with the base `JsonResource` class.
+However, you will notice that we introduce new API for interacting with the class internally, e.g. you no longer implement the `toArray` method.

 ## Writing your first resource